Tag: Amazigh culture

 In the main square called Jamaa El Fna, you will need cash to purchase almost everything.

-There are 🏧 machines located around the city.
+There are plenty of 🏧 machines located around the city.

-I use the one outside the post office near where the horse and carriages stand, close to the taxi rank.
+I use the one outside the post office where the horse and carriages stand, close to the taxi rank.

-The exchange rate is good, and it was always working.
+The exchange rate is good, and it was usually working.

 You can get cash at the airport, but the exchange rate isn’t great.